sjas/beginner-scraps/cfg-engine1/readme.md

 the script is still running -- this is something I may try to work on in a future version).

-Additionally, I have not provided with this my own variables and tasks/solutions (that may come later, I'm not sure).
-But instead, I have provided the framework to add/create your own.
+Additionally, I have provided only a few of my own variables and tasks/solutions for example purposes.
+I may include more later, I'm not sure yet.
+However, this can be used as a framework to add/create your own.